 1. Understanding the customer’s needs to help them exploit your software

 Your customer success manager needs to demonstrate the software efficiently and in a way that best caters to your prospects’ needs.
 If they do not, the chances of the prospect becoming a lost lead increase greatly.

 The customer success manager shouldn’t look to tick off all product capabilities on a list, but address the customer’s direct needs and showcase that part of the product.
 Rushing a prospect through a quick demo can come across as insincere or as if your CSM doesn’t care.
 It’s much wiser for your CSM to introduce the prospect to a support team member who can walk them through it.

 2. Be clear on the potential ROI you can bring from a customer

-Investing extra product mentoring is ideal to make sure the customer successfully onboards, as 75% of all users will churn within 90 days.
-Also for a big customer, or big potential customer, you’ll want to ensure your customer success manager has informed the support team lead.
+Investing extra product mentoring is ideal to make sure the customer successfully onboard, as 75% of all users will churn within 90 days.
+Also for a big customer or big potential customer, you’ll want to ensure your customer success manager has informed the support team lead.
 That way support teams can work proactively to help reduce churn.